Opening Convocation Remarks

 Parents, you have worked hard to make your human vessel seaworthy.
 You have cared and loved this person for the past 17 or 18 years.
 You have molded their character and nourished their intellect.
 Like the shipbuilder, launch your vessel with confidence and faith in your work.

-Know, too, that the ship will come back to port every few months and usually with loads of dirty laundry.
+Parents, your work is not done.
+Know that the ship will come back to port every few months and usually with loads of dirty laundry.
 Your human ships will come home to port to be restocked, to have the sails repaired, to have barnacles removed from the hull.
-Your work is not done, but remember that for the shipbuilder, there is great pride and joy at watching your ship take to water.
+Yet for the shipbuilder, there is great pride and joy at watching your ship take to water.